HannesOberreiter/coloss_austria_geocoder/README.md

 # Coloss - Austria - honey bee colony winter mortality evaluation

+**Archived** script is not used anymore, we now use the R Package TidyGeocoder as it fits more in our workflow.

 Python script for geocoding the "string" location of the main wintering location to geographical locations using geopy and nominatim or google maps service.

 ## How to use the script